-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for your question.
-What I previously mentioned regarding the 562 clients includes the youth who are back with their families or their parents, nonetheless, who still require care while others are cared through other avenues and facilities, so this number correlates to the overall total of youth.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for your question.
+What I previously mentioned regarding the 562 clients includes the youth who are back with their families or their parents, nonetheless, who still require care while others are cared through other avenues and facilities.
+This number correlates to the overall total of youth.

-Now, with some of the detailed matters you alluded to, the total amounts provided as financial assistance is provided to the foster parents, and there are 180 of them.
+Now, with some of the detailed matters you alluded to, the total amounts provided as financial assistance is provided to the foster parents and there are 180 of them.
 Additionally, there are 31 youth who are cared for by their families or parents.
 The remainder are youth who have been sent out for care.

-You asked about the type of care that is provided to the youth, and I previously mentioned the (interpretation ends) client liaison officers (interpretation) as entitled, who work outside of Nunavut.
-Most of them are Inuit employees, and they visit the facilities caring for our youth to determine how the clients are doing.

-Or they determine if the care facilities are sufficient to provide for them, or if there are other services or care provision required, so these are usually reviewed in light of this principle.
-Since this is a precedent, in having employees work for us outside of Nunavut, it is very heartwarming to see them assisting us while being outside of Nunavut.
+You asked about the type of care that is provided to the youth, and I previously mentioned the (interpretation ends) client liaison officers, (interpretation) as we call them, who work outside of Nunavut.
+Most of them are Inuit employees and they visit the facilities caring for our youth to determine how the clients are doing, or they determine if the care facilities are sufficient to provide for them, or if there are other services or care provision required.
+These are usually reviewed in light of this principle.
+Since this is a precedent in having employees work for us outside of Nunavut, it is very heartwarming to see them assisting us while being outside of Nunavut.

-The preparatory work in the past was generally done by local social workers and the foster parents or caregivers with no assistance outside, so now that we have employees whose sole work is to provide this support and who are capable of conducting evaluations of the facilities of extra provision of care, and this has made the process easier for our employees as they now have more options.
+The preparatory work in the past was generally done by local social workers and the foster parents or caregivers with no assistance outside.
+Now that we have employees whose sole work is to provide this support and who are capable of conducting evaluations of the facilities of extra provision of care, this has made the process easier for our employees as they now have more options.
 Thank you, Mr. Speaker.

 Deputy Speaker: Thank you.
-Your final supplementary, Ms. Killiktee.
+Your second and final supplementary, Ms. Killiktee.

 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I also thank the minister for her clarification, and I appreciate that albeit I did not hear a response relating to the life counselling applied to older clients, especially when dealing with a social worker who has no cultural connection when you are either unilingual or functionally illiterate.
+I also thank the minister for her clarification.
+I appreciate that, albeit I did not hear a response relating to the life counselling applied to older clients, especially when dealing with a social worker who has no cultural connection when you are either unilingual or functionally illiterate.
 There is no focus or ability to bond due to the client being an Inuk or the cultural appropriateness needed within discussions.
-I wonder if enough consideration is given towards this linguistic and cultural dissonance.
+I wonder if enough consideration is given towards linguistic and cultural differences.
 I did not hear reference to this part.
-Let me turn to this matter then, Mr. Speaker.

-(interpretation ends) The last report to provide information on adult supports and residential care was for 2018-2019.
-At the time, there were 53 adults receiving care in territory and 97 adults receiving care out of territory.
+Let me turn to this matter then, Mr. Speaker. (interpretation ends) The last report to provide information on 'Adult Supports and Residential Care' was for 2018-19.
+At the time, there were 53 adults receiving care in-territory and 97 adults receiving care out-of-territory.

-Mr. Speaker, will the minister commit to providing more up to date information on the number of Nunavummiut who are receiving specialized care, the type of care they require and whether they are in Nunavut or outside of territory. (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, will the minister commit to providing more up-to-date information on the number of Nunavummiut who are receiving specialized care, the type of care they require, and whether they are in Nunavut or outside of the territory? (interpretation) Thank you, Mr. Speaker.